 A multi-sectoral, multi-stakeholder high-level REDD monitoring body under the leadership of the MoFSC has already been formed.
 This body is comprised of members from 11 ministries and national planning commission.
 It has been proposed to add civil society organizations working in various related fields.
 The REDD Cell has already been established under the MoFSC and is serving as the secretariat for REDD activities.
 This role is expected to continue.
 There has been wide acceptance of the current RWG due to its inclusive representation from various stakeholders and for maintaining a high level of transparency and public engagement.
 In the future, it may evolve to become a Board of Directors to a forest carbon trust fund, if such a mechanism is adopted.
 In this case, the Cell would become the secretariat of the trust and can be mandated by the board to engage in domestic and international dealings on its behalf.
+In the present political instability, the forestry sector development activities in Nepal are functioning well.
 At the sub-national level, the DFCC, linked with local government bodies, are already functioning in many Terai districts and have proved to be effective mechanisms for enhancing the ownership and commitment of a broad range of stakeholders to district-level forestry sector planning and program implementation.
 It has already been proposed to establish DFCCs for every district in Nepal.
 In the future this may become a potential channel for the flow of funds, monitoring and governance at the sub-national level.
 At the local (VDC) level, Village Forest Coordination Committees (VFCCs) could also be established as multi-stakeholder bodies.
 These could play a key role in linking directly with community-based organizations and groups managing specific forests under a bundled approach to governing environmental services including carbon.
+Similarly, there are many NGOs working in the forestry sector in Nepal.
+Collaboration with these NGOs could help effective implementation of REDD strategy.